National Mortgage Settlement: Can You Benefit?

 Cash Payouts for Borrowers Who Lost Their Homes

 Amount of the payout.
-Borrowers who submitted a valid payment claim form through the National Mortgage Settlement will receive a check for approximately $1,480.
+Borrowers who submitted a valid payment claim form through the National Mortgage Settlement received a check for approximately $1,480.
 Checks went out between June 10, 2013, and June 17, 2013.
 (The deadline to make a claim was January 18, 2013.)